Donate

 Environmental sustainability

 We believe human health goes hand-in-hand with planetary health which is why our journey to reduce our environmental impact began with our ‘Going Green in 2019’ campaign.
-We have continued to incorporate environmental sustainability as a guiding principle in our decision-making ever since and we plan to go even further, with planetary health set to be a foundation stone of our new five-year strategy.
+We have continued to incorporate environmental sustainability as a guiding principle in our decision-making ever since and we plan to go even further, with planetary health considered a to be a foundation-stone on which our five-year strategy will be built.

 Equality, diversity and inclusion

-We are striving to make equality, diversity and inclusion central to all aspects of our work and we recognise there is still more to do.
-Two of our people are trained as EDI Advocates and our Equality, Diversity and Inclusion Working Group was established to review our work and make recommendations for change.
-We are implementing the action plan that arose from our first EDI audit and we are open to continued learning from all our people to help us identify and remove barriers to inclusion, and encourage and embrace diversity of thought.
+Equality, diversity and inclusion is central to all aspects of our work.
+Two of our people are trained as EDI Advocates and our Equality, Diversity and Inclusion Working Group reviews all of our work and makes recommendations for change.
+We are open to continued learning from all our people to help us identify and remove barriers to inclusion, and to encourage and embrace diversity of thought.

 (Eligibility criteria apply for some of the benefits described above)